Report of a ‘field trip’ to Villa 31, a shantytown in the center of Buenos Aires, currently aim of an urbanization

 When trying to recall their answers: that I had been listening more to my own thoughts.

 Well-intentioned advices and an obligatory insurance in the back of my mind were worrying rather than comforting and made me look around cautiously; suspiciously.
 It was a weird sense of unconfirmed fear: of a place a traveler would normally indulge in.

 Our guides’ explanations of the urbanization project transformed the lives lived here into a ‘situation’; an unacceptable condition people were going to be elevated from.
 The pipes we watched being dug into streets legitimized our visit.

-Notwithstanding the certain influence we exerted on our surroundings, our presence in the shantytown probably had a more profound impact on us than on our objects of observation, for whom we were not the first visitors.
+Notwithstanding the certain influence we had on our surroundings, our presence in the shantytown probably had a more profound impact on us than on our objects of observation, for whom we were not the first visitors.
 The ‘participants’ were us.

 Describing any impressions of such a brief moment is per definition more about our own experience than it can be an accurate account of the reality we were asked to report about.
 The trip was enriching to me personally and it had never really occurred to me that such things I normally do to lessen my traveler’s thirst for the culturally exotic could be justified as a scientific exercise.
 That seemed both a response and a challenge to the ethical question.